 “From the looks of it, that blasted guy has gotten even stronger.
 Best magic user in the kingdom, huh?
 I wonder if he was holding back at the time…”

 Lau could empathize with the strength of the demon Cornelius had faced.
 Certainly, his master had delivered a crushing blow to him at the time, but he had been able to recover fully from that.
 It didn’t seem like Lau’s strength alone would be able to defeat the Chancellor.

 I was more worried about the last part of the story.
 The fact that he believed that Eryn and I could turn into demons in the near future.

 Was that a made-up story to convince Cornelius to join his cause?
 Or was what he said… true?
 As powerful as the Chancellor was, did he really need to trick Cornelius into working with him?

 These doubts kept flying around my mind as I worried about the purple core that was located deep inside me.
 Sure enough, Lady Kaguya’s explanations had been consistent with that possibility.

 I felt a gentle touch on my shoulder, which slid down the length of my arm and grasped my trembling hand.
-My vision followed to the one it was connected to, seeing the smile of a blue-haired, bespectacled girl.
+My vision followed this sensation to the one it was connected to, seeing the smile of a blue-haired, bespectacled girl.